Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Automated infrastructure deployment using code

 **Explanation:**
-"Reduced operational overhead" and "Automated backups" are correct.
+Reduced operational overhead and Automated backups are correct.
 Managed services automate maintenance and backups.
-"Reduced capital expenses" is incorrect; both are operational expenses.
+Reduced capital expenses is incorrect; both are operational expenses.
-"Automated infrastructure deployment using code" is incorrect; this is provided by tools like CloudFormation.
+Automated infrastructure deployment using code is incorrect; this is provided by tools like CloudFormation.

 ---